SciML/FiniteVolumeMethod.jl/README.md

 \end{equation}
 $$

-The line integrals in (4) can be approximated using a midpoint rule,
+The line integrals can be approximated using a midpoint rule,

 $$
 \begin{equation}